erig0/haproxy_benchmark/README.md

 # haproxy_benchmark

 This script is used to benchmark HAProxy on a single node.
-It will stress HAPorxy TLS termination by default.
+It will stress HAProxy TLS termination by default.

 ## Requirements